lingthio/SQLAlchemy-boolean-search/docs/index.rst

 Exceptions
 -------
+SQLAlchemy-boolean-search defines the exception BooleanSearchException.

+parse_boolean_search() may raise a BooleanSearchException with the following message:

+* "Syntax error at offset <offset>."

-SQLAlchemy-boolean-search may raise BooleanSearchException exceptions with one of the following error messages:
+parsed_expression.filter() may raise a BooleanSearchException with one of the following messages:

-* Table '<table-name>' does not have a field named '<field-name>'.
+* "Table '<table-name>' does not have a field named '<field-name>'."
-* Syntax error at offset <offset>.
-* Field '<field-name' expects an integer value.
-Received value '<value>' instead.
+* "Field '<field-name>' expects an integer value.
+Received value '<value>' instead."
-* Field '<field-name' expects a float value.
-Received value '<value' instead.
+* "Field '<field-name>' expects a float value.
+Received value '<value' instead."